costajob/fibonacci-ex/README.md

 ## Cache VS Uncache
 The experiment prove that computation without cache will struggle when reaching the number of 30 (MacBook Pro i7 2.2Ghz 8GB).
-Memoized version is a blaze.
-More interesting is that the BEAM keeps memory consumption under control also with large numbers (> 100000).
+Memoized version is a blaze, but trades speed for memory consumption.

 ## API
 The use of the library is pretty straightforward: